Two of Australia’s more interesting EFTPOS solutions are Square, an American company, and Smartpay that only serves Australia and New Zealand.

 Business loans

-Another eye-catching feature of Square’s is the option to apply for small-business loans between $300-$250,000.
+Another eye-catching feature unique to Square is the option to apply for small-business loans between $100-$250,000.
 Square gives tailored offers based on your sales volume, account history and frequency of payments.

 The loan doesn’t accrue interest, which is great, but it comes with a fixed fee agreed in advance.
 This charge and the loan are paid back automatically through a percentage of your sales transactions through Square.
 The higher your sales, the quicker your loan is repaid.